Use it at your own risk!

 - Set before game launch command:

-- Example for Steam launch options:
+- Example for Steam launch options, using the above determined device id:

 For users upgrading from mesa 19